10up/safe-svg/readme.txt

 * Initial Release

 == Upgrade Notice ==
+= 1.9.10 =
-* Important: Bumped minimum PHP version to 7.0
+* Important: bumped the WordPress minimum version from 4.0 to 4.7 and the PHP minimum version from 5.6 to 7.0.